Advice From Patients On A Study's Design Makes For Better Science

 "That has increasingly become the norm in the development of clinical trials," Comis says.

-He and O'Dwyer work together in Philadelphia at a research organization known by its acronym, ECOG-ACRIN.
+He and O'Dwyer work together in Philadelphia at the ECOG-ACRIN Cancer Research Group.

 Years ago, Comis was involved in a landmark study that put cooperation with patients to the test.